Transformative learning

 Through his initial research and further study, he was led to conclude that individuals do not apply old ways to new learning situations; instead, they find the need to acquire new perspectives towards something to understand the change in an event better.

-Essential components of the Transformative Learning Theory
+Essential components of the transformative learning theory

 The Transformative Learning Theory has three fundamental components that facilitate the learning and transformation of adults in the business environment.